menees/VsTools/README.md

 ![VsTools](http://www.menees.com/Images/VSTools.png) ![windows build](https://github.com/menees/VsTools/workflows/windows%20build/badge.svg)
 # Menees VS Tools

 Menees VS Tools is an extension for Visual Studio.
 It adds several new commands to process selected text, add new text, and work with open files.
-It started life in 2001 as an add-in for Visual C++ 6, and it has been rewritten several times since for various versions of Visual Studio.
+It started life in 2001 as an add-in for Visual C++ 6, and since then it has been rewritten several times for newer versions of Visual Studio.
+Now it is predominantly focused on C# development, but it also has limited support for C++, XML, HTML, CSS, SQL, IDL, F#, VB, VBScript, JavaScript, TypeScript, PowerShell, Python, XAML, Razor, and plain text.
 Some of its commands are:

 * [Sort Lines](http://www.menees.com/Images/VSToolsSort.png)
 * [Sort Members](http://www.menees.com/Images/VSToolsSortMembers.png)